doyousketch2/eAWB/README.md

 *Some images may need more aggressive filtering.*

-If the color appears *off*, Undo,
+*If the color appears off*, Undo,
 look at histogram for each of the colors,
-and decide if it needs more in the highlights or the shadows.
+and decide where it needs more: highlights or shadows.

 ![image](https://pbs.twimg.com/media/DTzLQn_WAAESxH9?format=jpg)